LlamaLend/contracts/README.md

 ## How does it work?
 Users can deposit their NFTs, get a signed price attestation from a server, and borrow 1/3rd of the floor value of these NFTs in ETH.
 Then they have up to 2 weeks to repay the loan, but they can repay at any time and will only be charged interest for the time used.

-Interest is determined by pool utilization rate following a x=yk curve capped at 80%, only owner can provide ETH for borrowing and, if any loans expire, NFTs are just transferred to pool owner.
+Interest is fixed at loan creation and is determined by pool utilization rate, only owner can provide ETH for borrowing and, if any loans expire, NFTs are just transferred to pool owner.

 ## Key features
 - Completely trustless, can't rug